deta/cloud-docs/docs/micros/about.md

 ### Summary

-Deta Micros(*ervers*) are a lightweight but scalable cloud runtime tied to an HTTP endpoint.
+Deta Micros(*servers*) are a lightweight but scalable cloud runtime tied to an HTTP endpoint.
 They are meant to get your apps up and running *blazingly fast*.
 Focus on writing your code and Deta will take care of everything else.

 ### Technical Specifications